Influence The Audience

 Relevant facts presented in a clear and confident manner will reassure your audience that you are someone who should be listened to and trusted.

-You need to know your subject well enough to speak with very few notes.
+You need to be sufficiently familiar with your subject to be able to speak with very few notes.
 Reading from a script won’t wash.
 Although it’s OK to have complicated facts in note form.

 Maintain the Connection